 So I launched PHPMyAdmin, the tool to manage MySQL tables and databases.

 Looking through the list of tables in the database, one of the tables seemed to have corrupted and malfunctioned.
 This must be the reason why the plugin is not working.

 So I thought, maybe I’ll just delete the table and reactivate the plugin.
 This trick should give me a new table altogether.

 I proceeded to delete the table without thinking twice.
-Anyway, it’s 1 am in the morning, why bother thinking and double checking.
+Anyway, it’s 1 in the morning, why bother thinking and double-checking.
 So I checked the table which I wanted to delete, then clicked on the DROP button.
 When the dialog box pops up, without reading I just clicked on the OK button.

 BAM!
 WHAM!
 DAM!

-Looking through my list of database on the left side bar, I realized thatmy entire database is GONE.
+Looking through my list of databases on the left sidebar, I realized that my entire database is GONE.
 I have just done the unthinkable.
 I just dropped the entire database instead of deleting just one table which was what I had in mind.
-Best part, I haven’t done any backups to the database.
+The best part, I haven’t done any backups to the database.
 Ouch!